Check how much Universal Credit you'll get

 - you have a multiple birth - if you have 2 or more other children you won't get a payment for the first child in a multiple birth

 - you've adopted a child from the UK (unless you were the child's step-parent immediately before adopting them)

-- you're caring for someone else's child in a formal care arrangement
+- you're caring for someone else's child because they can't live with their parents

 - you have a child from a pregnancy that was from rape or a controlling relationship - find out how to report this and get help if you need it

 - you're responsible for a child under 16 who has their own child and they both live with you